kishoreshabarish/CSN-232-Starvation-Free-Reader-Writer-Problem/README.md

 # Conclusion

 We can see from the output that neither reader nor wirter is given priority.
+All the threads(readers and writers) are created parallely without any dealay.
+A writers have done the writing even if the readers are waiting.
+Similarly readers didn't wait for the wirters.
 Even after the reader-6 is counted the writer-1 is counted,before reader-6 has read.
+This is not the case with solution with reader having priority, where if a reader had entered the queue it is given priority.
+Here writer has done its job before even if a reader is present.
 Hence solution is starvation free.